 Tempus Tech Company

 Tempus is a tech company that has developed technology to assist physicians in offering cancer patients with personalized care.
 The company was founded in 2016 by Eric Lefkofsky and others.
 The technology platform assists in analyzing molecular and clinical data to assist physicians make data-driven and real-time decisions.
 Tempus uses a proprietary approach to data analytics that use genomic sequencing and deep machine learning to assist doctors understand the tumor of a single patient better.
-This helps the physicians to administer the best treatment therapies and options that have been approved by FDA and tested through clinical trials.

 Teacher and Author Roles